 With a change of environment in SAUL's life came piece by piece a change in his behavior when he met a man/trainer @ the new boarding that gave him time but at the same time was very strict and persistent in teaching him respect and trust.

 NOW- you would not recognize him. he is no more lunging at the kennel wall when a stranger passes by that "scares" him just because he does not know him.

 SAUL now can be let out into the play yard area, follows the man that he so trusted and interacts with other dogs - and can accept unknown, new situations.

 He has a great recall (listens to his name being called) and learns to quickly new tricks.

 At times he might still be apprehensive or nervous around the unknown - might be people, environment, noises or other things.

 He is a very smart dog that wants to please.

 SAUL is about 55 lbs. and muscular.
 Exercises and hiking, continued training and achievements will make him happy.
 BUT most of all - a strong, dog savvy owner that wants to take the challenge on to continue life with SAUL.

-If you think you are that person please email ADR at ADR@animaldefenserescue.org or email@example.com.
+If you think you are that person please email ADR at ADR@animaldefenserescue.org and ADR.org will send you an application.